Meta-optical Miniscope for Multifunctional Imaging: Results and discussion

 While the hyperbolic and square metascopes outperform the miniscope in terms of depth performance, their DOF remains limited, and in many cases, single-shot capture of information across a large volume rather than a single plane is essential, necessitating optics with extended DOF.
 This modality is highly valuable for 3D reconstruction of biological samples\cite{cao2023optical,barulin2025axially}, analysis of layered structures\cite{zhao2022flexible}, and generates more data than single plane captures.
 The EDOF metalens can capture information information across a larger DOF by optimizing the intensity distribution to accommodate specific application requirements.
-To verify the multi-plane imaging capability of the EDOF metascope, we prepared a multilayer fibrous sample by affixing lens tissue to both sides of a 500~\si{\micro\metre}-thick glass slide.
-The fiber size spans from a few micrometers to several hundred micrometers, and the two layers are separated by an approximate 500~\si{\micro\metre} gap.
+To evaluate the multi-plane imaging capability of the EDOF metascope, we prepared a multilayer synthetic fibrous sample by affixing commercial lens tissue to both sides of a 500~\si{\micro\metre} thick glass slide.
+The intertwined cellulose fibers, whose diameters range from a few micrometers to several hundred micrometers, form two spatially separated micro-textured layers.
 This configuration serves as a representative case for imaging applications where resolution demands are modest but a large DOF is essential.
-We captured images of the fibrous tissue sample at depths ranging from -250~\si{\micro\metre} to 250~\si{\micro\metre}, shown in Figure \ref{fig3} (d), with columns corresponding to images taken with hyperbolic, square, and EDOF metascopes, respectively.
-While the structure is clearly visible at both depths of $\pm$ 250 \si{\micro\metre} for the hyperbolic and square metascopes, it becomes challenging to identify distinct features from the two layers at the middle position (depth 0).
+We captured images of the fibrous tissue sample at depths ranging from -250~\si{\micro\metre} to 250~\si{\micro\metre}, shown in Figure~\ref{fig3}d.
+While the structure remains clearly visible at the depths of ±250 \si{\micro\metre} for the miniscope, hyperbolic metascope, and square metascope, distinguishing the two layers becomes challenging at the middle position (depth 0).
 In comparison, although the EDOF metascope exhibits lower raw imaging quality due to pronounced aberrations, it still allows the overlapping structures from both layers to be observed at the middle position.
+For example, the tapered fiber segment oriented toward the lower right originates from the -250~\si{\micro\metre} layer, whereas the branching, tree-like structure visible in the lower-right region arises from the +250~\si{\micro\metre} layer.
+This superposition illustrates the multi-plane imaging capability enabled by the extended axial response of the EDOF design.